Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it gives a COMP a Python extension class, describes the steps (create Text DAT, wire into slot, promote, reinitialize), and distinguishes from siblings by mentioning pairing with add_custom_parameters and manage_component.
+The description clearly states it gives a COMP a Python extension class, specifying the creation of a Text DAT, wiring into an extension slot, optional promotion, and reinitialization.
+It distinguishes this tool from siblings by mentioning pairing with `add_custom_parameters` and `manage_component`, and the context of making a generated network reusable.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.